yadudoc/skeleton/README.rst

 ========================
-django-twoscoops-project
+expa-deploy
 ========================

-A project template for Django 1.5.
+A common deployment framework to spin up vagrant or aws instances with a base django app.

 To use this project follow these steps:

 #.
 Create your working environment
 #.
 Install Django
 #.
 Create the new project using the django-two-scoops template
 #.
-Install additional dependencies
+Use the Django admin to create the project
 #.
-Use the Django admin to create the project
+Use Vagrant to start up your dev environment
+#. (optional) use fab to spin up AWS instances

-*note: these instructions show creation of a project called "icecream".
+*note: these instructions show creation of a project called "test_me".
 You should replace this name with the actual name of your project.*

 Working Environment